Dog Microchipping & Cat Microchipping at Eastcott Vets

 It is now also a legal requirement for all dogs to be microchipped, and all puppies must be vaccinated by 8 weeks of age before ownership is transferred from the breeder.
 You can be fined up to £500 if your dog is not microchipped.
 Microchipping is also a legal requirement if you are planning to travel overseas with your pet.

-Microchipping your pet at Eastcott Veterinary Clinic and Hospital in Swindon
+Microchipping for dogs and cats at Eastcott Veterinary Clinic and Hospital in Swindon

 Sedation is not necessary for the implantation of the microchip as this procedure causes minimal discomfort and can be done in a routine consultation.
 And don't worry if you can't recall (or know) if your pet is microchipped – one of our team can easily check for a microchip using a scanner.
 Rest assured, we all always check that an animal hasn’t already got a microchip before implanting a new one.